nwthomas/programming-resources/tips/technology-resources.md

 ## HTML

+- [HTML Reference](https://htmlreference.io/) - A quick resource to research all HTML attributes
 - [W3C HTML Validation](https://validator.w3.org/) - Check your HTML code and validate it
 - [W3C's Nu HTML Validation - Beta](https://validator.w3.org/nu/) - The beta version of the same HTML checker you know and love